Leshta Chorba

 1. 01

-In a large heavy-bottomed pot or Dutch oven, heat the oil over medium heat.
-Add the diced onion, carrot, and bell pepper, sautéing for 5 to 7 minutes until softened and translucent, then add the 2 minced garlic cloves and cook for 1 more minute.
+In a large, heavy-bottomed Dutch oven, heat the sunflower oil over medium heat.
+Toss in the onion, carrot, and bell pepper, cooking for 5 to 7 minutes until the onions go translucent.
+Mince two of the garlic cloves, add them to the pot, and cook for one more minute until fragrant.

 2. 02